Aklakan/libnss-json/README.md

 For details you may want to consult the [Wikipedia article](https://en.wikipedia.org/wiki/Name_Service_Switch).
 There are NSS modules for LDAP, Active Directory, MYSQL, Postgres, and whatnot, which all implement a certain set of C functions.
 The exercise of this project is to provide a simple extension point for connecting handlers written in arbitrary languages to the NSS.
-This project does that by simply delegating all NSS requests as *JSON documents* to a single *function* whose implementation is is expected to reply with an appropriate *JSON* document repsonse.
+This project does that by simply delegating all NSS requests as *JSON documents* to a single *C function* whose implementation is is expected to reply with an appropriate *JSON* document repsonse.
+The default backend sends to request to a specified URL.

 In fact, you can just return an arbitary JSON array, and nss-json will pick the appropriate ones.